supertokens/blog/content/okta-vs-auth0-vs-cognito-vs-supertokens-pricing-comparison/index.md

 With an emphasis on workforce identity solutions, Okta is a leader in the enterprise authentication space, offering [identity products](https://www.okta.com/pricing/#workforce-identity-pricing) to secure employees and business resources within an organization.

-After [acquiring Auth0 in 2021](https://supertokens.com/blog/the-real-reason-okta-spent-on-auth0), Okta now has a strong foothold in customer identity and has deprecated its own customer identity offering in favor of Auth0.
+After [acquiring Auth0 in 2021](https://supertokens.com/blog/the-real-reason-okta-spent-on-auth0), Okta now has a strong foothold in customer identity and has deprecated its own customer identity offering in favor of Auth0's.
 Hence its customer identity pricing is the same as Auth0’s.

-### Should you use Okta?
-As mentioned previously Okta is a leader in the workforce identity space and is a top option for organizations looking to secure their employees and internal resources.

-Since it offers Auth0 products as the default customer identity solution, let's look at Auth0 next.
+Since it offers Auth0 products as the default customer identity solution, we’ll look at Auth0’s pricing.

 ## Auth0 Pricing